ipopescu/docs/source/docs/casper/developers/prerequisites.md

 The node address is the IP address or URL of a peer node.

-Casper Labs provides public Casper node JSON RPC endpoints for each network:
+Casper Labs provides public Casper node JSON-RPC endpoints for each network:

 * Mainnet: https://rpc.mainnet.casperlabs.io/rpc
 * Testnet: https://rpc.testnet.casperlabs.io/rpc